callous4567/UoE-Projects/master-streams/readme.md

 You'll find all the code I used here.
 I'll do my best to clean it up a bit *in the future* and perhaps add some documentation, but I make no promises.
 I'm a somewhat busy guy, after all! *wink*

-*Note* This repository is still in use- any undocumented material is well... undocumented! :D
+*Note* This repository is still in use- any undocumented material is well... undocumented! :D (True as of 25/11/22.)

 ## What the hell does that title even mean?
 The title refers to the work taken in the thesis.
 This broadly fits into the following steps-